 1. Know who you are as a brand:

-You have to be very clear in order to be able to sell your product or service.
-This is something that has a zero cost, at the same time requires a good thought process.
+Conclusion this is something that has a zero cost and requires a good thought process.
+You have to be very clear to be able to sell your product or service.
 You don’t want to be unclear when pitching to a customer; no one trusts a confused soul or brand.
-Be clear in your head, and very articulate about it, also polish your thoughts up into a saleable few sentences.
+Be clear in your head and very articulate about it; also, polish your thoughts up into a saleable few sentences.

 2. Think about Marketing:

 After you’ve figured out who you will cater to, in comes the marketing.
 Whatever you do remember, the idea is to satisfy the customer, not boost your ego.
-Don’t push what you’ve maid; instead, try to completely understand the needs and wants that you are supposed to cater to.
-Marketing Myopia is a dreadful path to tread; no customer respects a company pushing its products without realizing the needs of the buyers.
+Don’t push what you’ve maid; instead, try to understand the needs thoroughly and wants you are supposed to cater to.
+Marketing Myopia is a dreadful path to tread; no customer respects a company pushing its products without realizing the buyers’ needs.

 3. Partner with care: